Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 **How to install:**

 **1.1.
-Linux:** Either run the SecureSignIn-4.0a-linux file on a Linux operating system with the ``./SecureSignIn-4.0a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+Linux:** Either run the SecureSignIn-4.1a-linux file on a Linux operating system with the ``./SecureSignIn-4.1a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

-**1.2. macOS:** Either run the SecureSignIn-4.0a-macOS file on a macOS operating system with the ``./SecureSignIn-4.0a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+**1.2. macOS:** Either run the SecureSignIn-4.1a-macOS file on a macOS operating system with the ``./SecureSignIn-4.1a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

 2.1.
 On some Linux and macOS systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
-  (Feel free to create a Windows version, I will eventaually do it myself when I get to it)
+  (Feel free to create a Windows version, I will eventually do it myself when I get to it)

 **How to use application:**

+1. Run the application in terminal with the command ``ssi''.

 1.1.
+Optional arguments may be added to the command such as ``ssi -l -c`` or ``ssi -lc`` which is handy if you already know what you want to do and prefer not to be prompted by the application each time resulting in a quicker interaction and immediate result.

+1.1.1.
+Optional arguments:
+	-l, --long	The resulting password will be the default long version.
+	-s, --short	The resulting password will be a shortened version of the original default password.
+	-c, --copy	The resulting password will be copied to memory for a few seconds after which it will be removed from memory.
+	-v, --verbose	The resulting password will be displayed on the terminal screen if needed to type over manually (not safe -- only use when absolutely necessary).
+	-h, --help	Displays the help menu.

+2.1.
 Enter a password you will remember at the password prompt, preferably a strong and complicated password because this will influence the complexity of the resulting password.

-2.1.
+3.1.
 Enter a key, such as twitter, vimeo or whatever at the next prompt.

-3.1.
+4.1.
 Enter ``s`` to use a shorter version of the password (Some web services have a shorter limit on the password length).

-3.2.
+4.2.
 Enter ``l`` to use the default long version of the password.

-3.3.
+4.3.
 Enter ``q`` to exit immediately.

-4.1.
+5.1.
 Enter ``c`` to copy the password to memory, caution this will only last for 8 seconds until the password is cleared from memory.
 Paste the password in the password box on the website you are signing into.

-4.2.
-Enter ``v`` to view the password if you need to type it over manually.
+5.2.
+Enter ``v`` to view the password if you need to type it over manually (not safe -- only use when absolutely necessary).

-4.3.
+5.3.
 Enter ``q`` to exit immediately.